crate/cratedb-guide/docs/integrate/etl/iceberg-risingwave.md

 ## Environment setup

-For this example we will spin up 3 containers using [Podman]
+For this example, we will spin up 3 containers using [Podman]

 Let's first start a [Minio] instance: